-The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 (the "Tax Relief Act") was enacted on December 17, 2010 and provided for an extension of 50% bonus depreciation for qualifying capital additions through 2012 and a 100% expensing allowance for qualifying capital additions placed in service after September 8, 2010 through 2011.
+The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 was enacted on December 17, 2010 and provided for an extension of 50% bonus depreciation for qualifying capital additions through 2012 and a 100% expensing allowance for qualifying capital additions placed in service after September 8, 2010 through 2011.
 A substantial portion of our capital expenditures qualified for 50% bonus depreciation or the 100% expensing allowance.
-As a result of the Tax Relief Act, the Company's Federal income tax payments were eliminated for tax year 2011 and our net operating cash flows were favorably impacted.
+As a result of this act, the Company's Federal income tax payments were eliminated for tax year 2011 and our net operating cash flows were favorably impacted.
 In addition, we received a Federal income tax refund in the amount of \$33,600 in October 2011 relating to our 2010 tax return.
 In the first quarter of 2011, one of our state tax jurisdictions announced that it would recognize the 100% expensing allowance beginning after September 8, 2010 and in 2011.
-As a result of this guidance and the flow-through treatment afforded by that state's regulatory commission, the net state tax benefit reduced our state income tax expense in 2011 by \$14,800, reduced our effective income tax rate, and increased our earnings by \$0.085 per share.
-The American Tax Relief Act of 2012 was enacted on January 2, 2013 and provided for an extension of the 50% bonus depreciation for qualifying capital additions for tax year 2013.
+As a result of this guidance and the treatment afforded by that state's utility commission, which allows for a reduction in current income tax expense, the net state tax benefit reduced our state income tax expense in 2011 by \$14,800, reduced our effective income tax rate, and increased our earnings by \$0.085 per share.